Fibromyalgia

 It often takes several years for fibromyalgia to be diagnosed as the clinical picture is extremely complex.

 As the pain begins gradually or even only affects a single area of the body, doctors often initially think that it is something else.
-Furthermore, as fibromyalgia cannot be confirmed by either laboratory tests or X-rays, many doctors are reluctant to give this diagnosis.
+In addition, many doctors are reluctant to give this diagnosis because fibromyalgia cannot be confirmed by either laboratory tests or x-rays.
 This can lead to misdiagnosis and a lack of understanding.

 • concentration problems